 Manhattan Bank understands the security of your personal account information is important.
 Our goal is to protect the confidentiality of your account and personal data and comply with all applicable banking regulations relating to the safeguarding of your data.
 Security measures allow us to properly authenticate your identity when you access these services and protect your information as it travels between your PC and Manhattan Bank.

-We strive to ensure the security of your Netteller Online Banking information.
+We strive to ensure the security of your Online Banking information.
 These standards include:

 - Password guessing is deterred with a lock-out feature.
-The system will automatically lock a user out of Netteller when an incorrect password is used three times consecutively.
-If you accidentally activate this security feature by unintentionally mis-keying a password three times, you need to contact the bank to regain access to Netteller.
+The system will automatically lock a user out of Online Banking when an incorrect password is used three times consecutively.
+If you accidentally activate this security feature by unintentionally mis-keying a password three times, you need to contact the bank to regain access.

 - We have implemented a security feature which will provide additional checks to verify your identity while you are logging in to your accounts.

 - When your information is traveling over the Internet, it is encrypted.